Not long after Canadians welcomed the year 2020, reports about major cyber attacks started to dominate news headlines.

 Computing devices can be easily conscripted into botnets for malicious purposes.
 In many cases, users are not aware that their desktops, laptops, tablets, smartphones, routers, printers, or even smart refrigerators have been forced to join a botnet.

-Botnets were created in the 1990s to augment internet relay chat networks, but it did not take long for hackers to devise ways to illegally organise them.
-In 2019, the botnet threat is set to grow considerably because of the popularity of smart home automation devices that connect to the internet.
+Botnets were created in the 1990s to augment internet relay chat networks, but it did not take long for hackers to devise ways to illegally organize them.
+In 2020, the botnet threat is set to grow considerably because of the popularity of smart home automation devices that connect to the internet.
 The poor security inherent in many of these devices makes them more vulnerable to botnet conscription.
 (Check out this 2-minute video)